Documents

 Australia's future anti-submarine warfare frigate, a locally built derivative of the UK Type 26 design fitted with the Australian CEAFAR2 radar and Aegis combat system.
 Nine ships are planned to replace the Anzac-class frigates from the early 2030s.

-In service since 2031 · 1 operator countries
+Planned service entry 2031 · 1 operator countries

 Compiled from public sources ·primary reference ↗ ·last verified 2026-07-02